Yordan Kyosev: Applied Mathematics

 Kyosev developed algorithms for solving fuzzy linear systems of equations, providing first implementing of the theory of Ketty Peeva.
-In the book, cited more than 200 times the algorithms are applied for max-min operations, applied as inference engine for diagnostics of technical, medical and other systems.
+In the book, the algorithms are applied for max-min operations, applied as an inference engine for diagnostics of technical, medical and other systems.
 Later they extend the algorithms for max-product operations, which tends to provide more closer relations of the variables to the natural processes.

 Textiles

-Kyosev developed the worldwide first module for 3D visualization of warp-knitted fabrics for the company ALC Computertechnik (2006-2008), Aachen, successfully integrated into industrial software Warp3D.

-The complexity of the warp knitted structures and the challenges of their modeling was summarized in his habilitation work, while the knowledge of the construction of the warp knitted fabrics in a separate book Warp Knitted Fabrics Construction(2019).
+In 2006–2008, Kyosev developed a module for 3D visualization of warp-knitted fabrics, integrated into the industrial software Warp3D, for the company ALC Computertechnik, Aachen.
+The complexity of the warp knitted structures and the challenges of their modeling are summarized in his 2019 book Topology-Based Modeling of Textile Structures and Their Joint Assemblies, while the construction of the warp knitted fabrics is described in the 2019 book Warp Knitted Fabrics Construction.